List of Left Behind characters: Chloe Steele Williams

 Chloe Steele Williams, daughter of Rayford Steele and wife of Buck Williams, was a former college student.
-She lost her mother and brother in the rapture, became a believer in Christ, married Buck and had a son called Kenneth Bruce Williams after Ken Ritz, the pilot, and Bruce Barnes, who led Buck, Rayford, and Chloe (CEO of the International Commodity co-op) to Christ.
-She was beheaded shortly before the Battle of Armageddon.
+She loses her mother and brother in the rapture and becomes a believer in Christ.
+She marries Buck and has a son called Kenneth Bruce Williams, after Ken Ritz, the pilot, and Bruce Barnes, who leads Buck, Rayford, and Chloe (CEO of the International Commodity co-op) to Christ.
+She is beheaded shortly before the Battle of Armageddon.
 She is portrayed by Janaya Stephens in the films, Cassi Thomson in the 2014 film, and Sarah Fisher in Left Behind: Rise of the Antichrist.

 Kenneth Bruce Williams

 Kenny Bruce Williams is the son of Cameron "Buck" Williams and Chloe Steele Williams, named after martyred believers Ken Ritz and Bruce Barnes.
 He is born during the Tribulation, in the book Apollyon.
 He is taken care of by his grandfather, Rayford Steele, when Buck goes to Jerusalem to help defend it in Armageddon.
 He is reunited with his parents in Glorious Appearing.
 Jesus promises Buck and Chloe that because they lost Kenny they would be repaid by the hundredfold.
-Because of that they start a massive daycare ministry called COT(Children of the Tribulation), which focused on teaching children and trying to show them that Jesus is the only way.
+They start a massive daycare ministry called Children of the Tribulation (COT), which focuses on teaching children that Jesus is the only way.
 Kenny is the first child in COT.

-Ninety-some years later, Kenny is working at COT and is now living on his own.
-When one of the workers, Cendrillon Jospin dies at one hundred, It creates an uproar among the believers since only unbelievers die.
+Some ninety years later, Kenny is working at COT and is now living on his own.
+When one of the workers, Cendrillon Jospin, dies at one hundred, it creates an uproar among the believers since only unbelievers die.
 Not wanting anyone to follow Cendrillon's path, but knowing many will, Kenny, Raymie Steele, Bahira Ababneh, and Zaki Ababneh form the Millennium Force, a branch off of the Tribulation Force.